Eileen O'Neill: Life and career

 O'Neill’s next appearance was in the 1961 film Teenage Millionaire, alongside singer Jimmy Clanton and professional boxer Rocky Graziano.
-From 1963 to 1965 O'Neill co-starred in the detective fiction television series Burke's Law, playing Sgt.
+From 1963 to 1965, she co-starred in the detective fiction television series Burke's Law, playing Sgt.
 Gloria Ames.

 O'Neill appeared in further television programs including The Munsters, The Rogues, My Favorite Martian, Batman, The Alfred Hitchcock Hour, I'm Dickens, He's Fenster, Get Smart, The Beverly Hillbillies, I Dream of Jeannie and Bewitched.
 She appeared in the 1968 film A Man Called Dagger, where she played Erica.
 Her final credit was in the 1970 film Loving.
-She was offered a starring role in There Was a Crooked Man, but rejected it because of the nudity.
+She was offered a starring role in There Was a Crooked Man..., but rejected it because of the nudity.